 PDF is a very versatile file format.
 Unfortunately this also means that it is very easy to create PDF files that are completely useless in a prepress environment.
 The solution to this problem is to define a set of rules that forbid the use of certain PDF functions that are irrelevant for printing purposes and to enforce others that do improve its usefulness in prepress.
 This set of rules is called PDF/X, a series of well defined subsets of the PDF standard that promise predictable and consistent PDF files.

-PDF/X-3 is one of the more popular PDF/X flavors.
+PDF/X-3 used to be one of the more popular PDF/X flavors but it has largely been replaced by the more modern PDF/X-4 standard.
 This page covers:

 - What are PDF/x-3 files?